-On the 28 March further refinements of the flight path shifted the search area up to the north, and the newly determined most likely impact area was then the one depicted in Fig. 4a ATSB (2014a) in the northeast direction above the Broken Ridge along the 7th arc.
-From the 28 March until the 3 April the search services were focused on the area currecurded by the deabed line in Fig. 4a.
-The background coloring of this figure

-- 15 area surrounded by the dashed line in Fig. 4a.
-The background coloring of this figure shows the Lagrangian structures obtained from the M function evaluated from AVISO data on the 3 April 2014.
+On 28 March further refinements of the flight path shifted the search area up to the north, and the newly determined most likely impact area was then the one depicted in Fig. 4a (ATSB, 2014a) in the northeast direction above the Broken Ridge along the seventh arc.
+From 28 March to 3 April the search services were focused on the area surrounded by the dashed line in Fig. 4a.
+The background coloring of this figure shows the Lagrangian structures obtained from the M function evaluated from AVISO data on 3 April 2014.
 The presumed initial impact area is advected until this day and represented in the gray shaded region.
-Its filamented structures clearly tend to be aligned along the unstable manifolds visible in the singular features of M. Numerous - 20 drifters are represented with magenta dots and they move consistently with the highlighted Lagrangian skeleton.
-This is further confirmed in the video S3.
-For instance drifter 56566, which, on the day of the accident, is within a strong mesoscale structure, an oceanic eddy placed at the east of the presumed impact area, remains within the eddy during several months, being transported with it towards the west.
-Similarly, - 25 drifters 56947 and 56512 are trapped at some point in weaker eddies.
+Its filamented structures clearly tend to be aligned along the unstable manifolds visible in the singular features of M. Numerous drifters are represented with magenta dots and they move consistently with the highlighted Lagrangian skeleton.
+This is further confirmed in video S3.
+For instance drifter 56566, which on the day of the accident, is within a strong mesoscale structure, an oceanic eddy placed at the east of the presumed impact area, and remains within the eddy during several months, being transported with it towards the west.
+Similarly, drifters 56947 and 56512 are trapped at some point in weaker eddies.
 Drifters 56557 and 56502, navigate along stable or unstable manifolds during noticeable periods.
 The latter drifter, which was placed very close to the presumed search area on the impact day, remains close to the contour after this time interval.